-Students in the Advanced Standing Massage Therapy Program must complete a minimum of 35 hours of faculty-supervised massage therapy to the public.
-As requirement of this program, students are currently engaged in other manual therapy practices to the public.
-Their required number of hours in the student clinic is therefore minimal but sufficient to ensure that they are providing safe and ethical massage therapy to the public.
+Students in the Advanced Standing Massage Therapy Program must complete a minimum of 350 hours of faculty-supervised massage therapy to the public.
+The clinical experience in this semester follows a format similar to actual clinical practice, designed to ensure students perform safe, effective and ethical massage therapy on the public.